IMG_2501.jpg

 Strings

-1. Be in tune – this is of most importance.
+1. Stay in tune — this is extremely important.

 2. Bring your own cables.